Provost, Carleton University

 President, Rotterdam University of Applied Sciences

-On behalf of Rotterdam University of Applied Sciences, it is my pleasure to invite you to participate in ROCA 2021.
-The Rotterdam-Carleton International Case Competition will be a great event: 16 highly motivated student teams from 16 top universities from across the globe competing for the best solutions… It is a recipe for success and for us an honour to co-host this competition.
+On behalf of Rotterdam University of Applied Sciences, it is my pleasure to invite you to participate in ROCA 2022.
+The Rotterdam-Carleton International Case Competition will be a great event: 16 highly motivated student teams from 16 top universities from across the globe competing for the best solutions… It is a recipe for success and for us an honour to host this competition in our beautiful city of Rotterdam.

 With ROCA, on the one hand, we want to enable talented student teams to apply their knowledge to actual and complicated business challenges – a great learning experience.
 On the other hand, we want to help companies and NGOs by providing them with creative, innovative and feasible solutions for their “wicked problems”.
 We want to create a win-win, for both students and organizations.
 Now more than ever.